-In addition, catastrophic plans cover the same services, but their coverage is slightly less generous than the bronze level plans.
-A catastrophic plan may be a less expensive option for those who are eligible.
+In addition, catastrophic plans cover the same services, but their coverage is less generous than the bronze level plans.
+A catastrophic plan may have lower premiums, but consumers will pay more out of pocket when they use care.
 Individuals are eligible to purchase a catastrophic plan if: